Dimtemp/Azure-Academy/level3a-vnet.md

     - Password: **Pa55w.rd1234**

 1. Within the Remote Desktop session to **az1000401-vm1**, open the **Windows Firewall with Advanced Security** console and enable **File and Printer Sharing (Echo Request - ICMPv4-In)** inbound rule for all profiles.

+After completing this lab, you will be able to:

+- Create Azure virtual networks and deploy Azure VM by using Azure Resource Manager templates.

+- Configure VNet peering.